nsv-format/nsv/README.md

 ### Version compatibility considerations

-At this point, there is assumed to be only one version `v1`, assumed by default Further extensions would be introduced by adding special flags in the metadata, so, hopefully, one would be enough
+At this point, there is assumed to be only one version `v1`, assumed by default.
+Further extensions would be introduced by adding special flags in the metadata, so, hopefully, one would be enough.

 For an implementation to "support" a given spec version, it must
 1. **If** it interprets any optional labels, it must match the semantics described in spec exactly